 The Company is in the research and development stage and has not yet generated revenue from its operations.
 During its years of operation, the Company has incurred cumulative losses and negative cash flows from operating activities.
-As of December 31, 2014 the accumulated deficit was \$12,584.
-As the Company expects to continue to incur negative cash flows from operations, there is substantial doubt about the Company's ability to continue as a going concern.
+As of December 31, 2015 the accumulated deficit was \$25,273.
+Subsequent to December 31, 2015 the Company incurred additional significant losses and expects to continue to incur negative cash flows from operations.
+As a result, there are substantial doubts about the Company's ability to continue as a going concern.